Bhornpat/hacker-news-reader/README.md

 ### Local Database

 - The app uses better-sqlite3 to cache stories in a local stories.db file
-- The database is initialized on first load with stories and comments tables
+- The database is initialized on first load with stories tables
 - Duplicate requests for the same story ID will return cached results